MohamedAdelNaguib/Multimodal-Bsed-Meme-Generation/README.md

 # GenAI Assessment
-This repository contains the code for the GenAI assessment.
+This repository contains the code for mutlimodal based meme generation using scene detection.

-- [x] Code
-    - [x] Meme Generator with Image Description
-    - [x] Binary Classification

 ## Install
 This installs the dependencies for the both the meme generator with image description and the binary classification.